Medhasai16/world-population-data-analysis/README.md

-The file contains world population data data visualization and analysis of world population data
+The file contains world population data.
+In this Dataset, we have Historical Population data for every Country/Territory in the world by different parameterslike Area Size of the Country/Territory, Name of the Continent, Name of the Capital, Density, Population GrowthRate, Ranking based on Population, World Population Percentage, etc.
+The goal of this project is to analyze global population trends using historical data and predict future population growth.
+This involves using machine learning techniques toexplore demographic data, identify key factors influencing population changes, and build predictive models.